Paratrechina: Workers

 Paratrechina species are most readily recognized by their gracile appearance due to their elongate scapes (first antennal segment), head, tibiae, and mesosoma.
 They also have erect macrosetae on the pronotum and mesonotum, but not the propodeum.
 The mesonotal and metanotal sutures of the mesosoma are always deep and complete, dividing those parts of the body into distinct segments.
 These sutures are useful for distinguishing Paratrechina from three other closely related genera: Paraparatrechina, Prenolepis, and Zatania.
 Euprenolepis, Nylanderia, and Pseudolasius also have these deep and complete sutures and together form a clade with Paratrechina.
 Paratrechina species are very similar in appearance to those of Nylanderia, but may be distinguished by the placement of the compound eyes on the head.
 Nylanderia always have eyes placed to the anterior of the midline of the head, while the eyes of Paratrechina species (except Paratrechina umbra, which also has anteriorly placed eyes) are placed slightly posterior to the midline.
 Nylanderia are also known to always have six teeth on the masticatory margin of the mandible, while most Paratrechina species have five; exceptions being Paratrechina kohli, which has eight, and Paratrechina umbra, which has six.

 Reproductives

 Paratrechina queens and males are known only from Paratrechina longicornis and have not been described for any other species within the genus.
 The males of Paratrechina longicornis are quite distinct from those of closely related genera.
 Compared to those of Prenolepis and Zatania, males of Paratrechina longicornis have much shorter, more robust parameres.
 The parameres also have a more dorsal orientation and curvature, making them especially unique among Prenolepis genus-group males.

-Larvae

-In comparison with larvae of Nylanderia species, those of Paratrechina longicornis in the corresponding instars generally appear to be smaller in overall body size.
-Larvae of Paratrechina longicornis also show little variation in mandible shape and high variation in head setation patterns.
+To reproduce the male genitals enter through the oral cavity, the sperm ejects to down as the womb is connected to the stomach. it takes around 5-8 months for birth.